LivePersonInc/zk-groupmembership/README.md

 [![npm downloads](https://img.shields.io/npm/dm/zk-groupmembership.svg)](https://www.npmjs.com/package/zk-groupmembership)
 [![license](https://img.shields.io/npm/l/zk-groupmembership.svg)](LICENSE)

-This package allows you to initialize a member group in zookeeper, monitor its members, and register a number of members.
+This package allows you to initialize a member group in zookeeper, monitor its members, and register one or more members.
 This is useful for instance to manage the nodes when implementing consistent hashing.

 ## Usage